100 Notable alumni of

 -

 Draymond Jamal Green is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
 Green, who plays primarily at the power forward position, is a four-time NBA champion, a four-time NBA All-Star, a two-time member of the All-NBA Team, and a two-time Olympic gold medalist.
-Considered one of the greatest defensive players of all-time, he is an eight-time All-Defensive Team member, was NBA Defensive Player of the Year in 2017, and led the league in steals the same year.
-Green has been a runner-up for the Defensive Player of the Year Award three times in his career.
+Considered one of the greatest defensive players of all-time, he is a nine-time All-Defensive Team member, was NBA Defensive Player of the Year in 2017, and led the league in steals the same year.

 -